devstopfix/gnuplot-elixir/README.md

   ], [dataset])
 ```

-The plot:
+Gnuplot will by default open a window containing your plot.

 ![rand](docs/window.png)

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed
+When [available in Hex](https://hex.pm/docs/publish), the package can be installed
 by adding `gnuplot` to your list of dependencies in `mix.exs`:

 ```elixir